nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 corresponding green tables, using data loaded from versioned, whole-CV reference documents (like OBO files)._

+_[guidance on blank/degenerate TSVs: when they're acceptable, what it means to include one, and precisely how they should be encoded]_

 _Color key:_

 * _Gold: CFDE-internal controlled vocabularies/dictionaries and their foreign-key relationships_